 Minimum Length of Stay for Volunteers: Students are expected to stay the full length of the program.

 Room and Board Arrangements:

 Participants stay at the recently renovated, air-conditioned cabins at the archaeological base camp next to the ancient site of Stobi.
 Students will be housed in rooms with 2–3 beds each.
 Each cabin has 4 bedrooms, a living room, and 2 bathrooms with showers.
 A washing machine and Wi-Fi are available for free.
 The Stobi cleaning staff will clean and disinfect the rooms & bathrooms and common spaces every day.
 In the beginning of the field school students will be introduced to the safety protocol for the hotel, the shuttle and the site upon arrival.
-The closest village to Stobi is Gradsko (5 km), where there are grocery stores, a pharmacy, an ATM, and medical facilities.
-The closest big supermarket, drug-stores, pharmacies, banks with ATM and hospitals are in the city of Negotino (13 km from Stobi).
-Three meals (fresh, homemade food) per day are covered by the reimbursement fee.
+Meals: Three meals (fresh, homemade food) per day are provided.
 Meals usually take place at the field house premises, except for lunch packages during excursions.
 This field school can accommodate vegetarians, vegans and individuals with lactose-intolerance diets.
 Kosher and gluten-free diets are impossible to accommodate at this location.